How To Deal with a Refrigerant Leak

 Most gases used as refrigerants pose health risks if inhaled.
 If you suspect a refrigerant leak, provide adequate ventilation and contact a qualified service technician.

 Never attempt to chip away ice in your freezer.
-Even the slightest nick of the cooling coils can result in a very expensive repair or even the total loss of your
+Even the slightest nick of the cooling coils can result in a very expensive repair or even the total loss of your appliance.

 A refrigerant leak can be repaired only by a qualified service technician.
 If you have ruled out all other possible causes, have a technician inspect your freezer.